 Jon is a guy who first makes money from his sites (outside the make money online niche) then writes about it unlike many people in this industry.

 In fact, he made over a million dollar from display ads and over $400,000 profit from it last year outside the online marketing niche.

 I am also very interested in Jon's case because he makes money slightly differently than us.
-Most of his income comes from display ads (Adsense, media.net etc) while most of ours
+Most of his income comes from display ads (Adsense, Media.net etc) while most of ours comes from email.

 I have been studying him greatly and tested some of the ad layouts he shares in this post and we are already seeing a 40% increase in ad earnings while email earnings remain just as strong.